 If you’re looking for a more challenging waterside hike, the New Germany Trail Loop is perfect for your next trip to the Deep Creek Lake area.
 Nearly six miles in length and with some steep inclines, the path is definitely not for the faint of heart.
 But there are rich rewards for your efforts.
 The trail has a peaceful atmosphere, partially due to the sounds of rushing water from the creek, and partially from the shade of the foliage and trees densely lining the trail.
-Colorful leaves gently rustling above aren’t the only things to watch for, either—bird watchers love spotting local species and listening to their cries mix with the gentle babble of the creek.
+Bird-watchers, be sure to pack your binoculars!
+Many local species can be heard calling over the gentle babble of the creek.

 Length: 5 miles, out and back

-The Poplar Lick Trail starts in New Germany State Park and takes visitors all the way to the majestic Savage River before it’s time to head back.
+The Poplar Lick Trail starts in New Germany State Park—20 minutes from our Deep Creek Lake cabin rentals—and reaches its halfway point at the majestic Savage River.
 While a total round-trip length of 10 miles can be intimidating, the trail is mostly gentle and accommodating, save for a few steep inclines.
 The scenery is lovely too, with leaves bursting with color in autumn and wildflower blooms in the summertime.
 There are also several gorgeous creeks and streams, but be warned that not all of them have bridges for crossing—you might need to get your feet wet to see the hike through to the end!

 Length: 5 miles, out and back

-Both of the paths in Savage River State Forest are on the harder side, but the Monroe Run Trail is a little more accessible thanks to its relatively short length.
+Both of the paths in Savage River State Forest are on the harder side, but the Monroe Run Trail is a little more accessible thanks to its shorter length.
 There are multiple ways to approach Monroe Run, but we recommend starting at the New Germany Road opening.
-This lets the first leg of the hike culminate in the Savage River Reservoir, and lets you get most of the tricky inclines out of the way early.
+This means the first leg of the hike will culminate in the Savage River Reservoir, and you'll get most of the tricky inclines out of the way early.
 You don’t want to end such a fantastic hike with a difficult uphill slog!